quicwg/wg-materials/ietf103/minutes.md

 Al Morton: We haven't put a green check or red X on this (4).
 We've emptied the line for the negative.
 We need to make the call.

-Nick Sullivan: To ekr, is ossification equal to descrimination?
+Nick Sullivan: To ekr, is ossification equal to discrimination?

 DKG: I think discrimination is the ossification concern.
 I agree that the chairs took the right feel of the room though.